ExtremeFLOW/neko/doc/pages/user-guide/case-file.md

 Note that this currently pertains to both the fluid, but also scalars.
 The means of prescribing the values are controlled via the `type` keyword:

-1. `user`, the values are set inside the compiled user file.
-The only way to initialize scalars.
+1. `user`, the values are set inside the compiled user file.  as explained in the [user defined initial condition](@ref user-file_user-ic) section of the user file documentation.
 2. `uniform`, the value is a constant vector, looked up under the `value` keyword.
 3. `blasius`, a Blasius profile is prescribed.
 Its properties are looked up